 Common Foot and Ankle Problems and Treatments

-Achilles tendonitis is an inflammation of the tendon from acute overuse.
+Achilles tendinitis is an inflammation of the tendon from acute overuse.

 The Achilles tendon is the largest tendon in the human body.
 It can withstand forces of 1,000 pounds or more.
 It is also the most frequently ruptured tendon.
 Both professional and weekend athletes can suffer from Achilles tendinitis, a common overuse injury and inflammation of the tendon.